dougeby/IntuneDocs/intune/early-edition.md

 For more information about Microsoft Store for Business apps, see [Manage apps from Microsoft Store for Business](windows-store-for-business.md).

 ### Access actions for app protection policies <!-- 1483510 EEready -->
 You will soon be able to configure app protection policies to explicitly wipe, block, or warn non-compliant devices.
 The newest action *wipe* removes your company’s corporate data from a device.
 If a wipe occurs, the device user is notified of both the reason for the wipe and remediation steps.
 For some settings, like minimum OS version, you will be able to apply multiple actions, such as block and wipe.
-Note that these actions are triggered when the app is launched.
+These actions are triggered when the app is launched.

 ### New inventory information for Windows devices <!-- 1333569 eeready -->